Thulrus/VegeHubPyPiLib/Walkthrough.md

 If that fails, you might need to take care of authentication first.
 You will have to get on PyPi and get an API key, then run `poetry config pypi-token.pypi <your-api-token>`, then run `poetry publish` again.

+It looks like it's also possible for the API token to get messed up.
+It is located in `/home/user/.config/pypoetry/auth.toml` and I had a problem where poetry kept failing to publish, even after inputting the API token multiple times and trying multiple tokens.
+I went to this file to check that the token was there, and it turned out it was only saving part of the token for some reason.
+Still not sure why.
+And also not sure why how it got altered from its previous working state.

 And don't forget to commit to GitHub.